quasarframework/quasar-framework.org/source/components/button.md

 When not disabled or spinning, a button component will always emit a `click` event, as soon as it is clicked or tapped.

-For circular buttons only use icons as content.

 <input type="hidden" data-fullpage-demo="css/button">